solid/process/solid-cg-charter.md

 #### Removing a Chair

 * Chairs may be removed from their duties through a no-confidence vote.
-* If a member of the community group wishes to call for the recall of a chair–for any reason–that member must first privately communicate with the other chairs their desire and reason for doing so.
-Those chairs must give the member an opportunity to discuss their concerns with a goal of resolving them.
-If, after 30 days, the member feels their issues are not addressed, they may then escalate to a public call for a no confidence vote.
-If after 60 days, the member has not made that call for a no confidence vote, the matter is dropped; any further attempts to remove the chair in question must begin with a new round of private communication.
+* If a participant of the community group wishes to call for the recall of a chair–for any reason–that participant must first privately communicate with the other chairs their desire and reason for doing so.
+Those chairs must give the participant an opportunity to discuss their concerns with a goal of resolving them.
+If, after 30 days, the participant feels their issues are not addressed, they may then escalate to a public call for a no confidence vote.
+If after 60 days, the participant has not made that call for a no confidence vote, the matter is dropped; any further attempts to remove the chair in question must begin with a new round of private communication.
-* A public call for no confidence must be announced to the group email list stating the name of the chair subject to the recall and the names and emails of at least 3 members of the group who thereby call for a recall.
-This announcement must come from the member who initiated the private communication with the chairs to discuss their concerns.
-The other two supporting members MUST reply to that email on the public list within 48 hours to confirm their support for a no-confidence vote of the chair in question.
+* A public call for no confidence must be announced to the group email list stating the name of the chair subject to the recall and the names and emails of at least 3 participants of the group who thereby call for a recall.
+This announcement must come from the participant who initiated the private communication with the chairs to discuss their concerns.
+The other two supporting participants MUST reply to that email on the public list within 48 hours to confirm their support for a no-confidence vote of the chair in question.
-* The other chairs must acknowledge the call for no confidence within 7 days of all three members declaring their support.
+* The other chairs must acknowledge the call for no confidence within 7 days of all three participants declaring their support.
-* Within 30 days of a call for no confidence, the other chairs must hold a conference call at which the parties seeking no confidence will have an opportunity to present their case and members of the group will be able to ask clarifying questions.
+* Within 30 days of a call for no confidence, the other chairs must hold a conference call at which the parties seeking no confidence will have an opportunity to present their case and participants of the group will be able to ask clarifying questions.
 The chair in question shall not moderate this call.
 They will, however, have equal time to respond during that same call to the case made against them.
-* During the week following this conference call, members may cast votes in favor or against the recall by posting to the email list.
+* During the week following this conference call, participants may cast votes in favor or against the recall by posting to the email list.
 If affirmative votes cast that week (in favor of recall) comprise greater than two-thirds of the total votes cast, then the chair in question is removed and the seat shall be treated as an interim vacancy.
-* Members are not required to vote.
+* Participants are not required to vote.
 Abstentions may be recorded; such abstentions shall not count towards the total number of votes when calculating the two-thirds majority.
 * A Chair who has been removed may stand for re-election.
 * Only one call for no-confidence, for one chair, may be in process at any given time.
 Priority shall be given to the first such vote to be publicly called.
 Any subsequent public calls must wait until any previous recalls are resolved, then must start with private communication as described above.

 ## Amendments to this Charter

 * Chairs may propose amendments to the charter by asking for a call for principled objections to the new charter.
-If, after a period of two weeks, no principled objections have been presented by a current member of the group, the new charter is approved.
+If, after a period of two weeks, no principled objections have been presented by a current participant of the group, the new charter is approved.
 * If a principled objection is posted to the mailing list or expressed in a regular call, then the chairs may either drop the amendment or proceed with a public vote.
 * A public vote for a new charter must be called by the chairs within two weeks of the principled objection.
 * Such a vote will be open for two weeks, with ballots cast via the group’s public mailing list.
-Each member of the group may cast one ballot, “yea” or “nay”.
-A new charter must receive “yea” on two-thirds of the votes cast in the ranked choice vote, and the total votes cast must represent 5% or greater of the group membership, to pass.
+Each participant of the group may cast one ballot, “yea” or “nay”.
+A new charter must receive “yea” on two-thirds of the votes cast in the ranked choice vote, and the total votes cast must represent 5% or greater of the group participants, to pass.
 * The group will use the amendment process for any substantive changes to the goals, scope, deliverables, decision process or rules for amending the charter.
 * Changes to the Coordination does not constitute an amendment to the charter that requires a rechartering vote.